GoDodgers/unix_linux_practice/README.md

 ### _Forking_

 The way we create a new process in Unix is for a process to copy itself.
-That is to copy its _entire_ address space, user ids, enviroment, file descriptors, etc. This is done with the _**fork**_ syscall.
+When a Process forks in unix, the data associated with that original process get copied form the parent to the child.
+That is to say it copies its _entire_ address space, user ids, enviroment, file descriptors, etc. This is done with the _**fork**_  syscall.

 ```